nicocvn/cppreg/API.md

 * the default `write` implementation for a write-only field will wipe out the register bits that are not part of the field,
 * when writing to the read-write field it wipes out the write-only field because there is no way to retrieve the value that was previously written.

-On the other hand, if we were considering an example where a single write-only field extend over an entire register (see the GPIO example in the [quick start](QuickStart.md) documentation) there will be no issue.
+On the other hand, if we were considering an example where a single write-only field extend over an entire register there will be no issue.

 As a workaround, `cppreg` offers a shadow value implementation which mitigates the issue by tracking the register value.
 This implementation can be triggered when defining a register type by using an explicit reset value and a boolean flag: